Kooluve/Better-Mouse-And-Gamepad/CONTRIBUTING.md

-Commit messages are automatically made compliant with [Conventional Commits v1](https://www.conventionalcommits.org/en/v1.0.0/) by the `commit-template` file and the `commit-msg` `git-hook`, but if this does not work, they must be of the below format:
+Commit messages are automatically made compliant with [Conventional Commits v1](https://www.conventionalcommits.org/en/v1.0.0/) by the `commit-template` file and the `commit-msg` `git-hook`, but if this does not work, they must be of the following format:

 ```text
 <type>(scope): <description>